yangerkun/IJCAI2018_SSDH/README.md

 # IJCAI2018_SSDH
-This is the code for our IJCAI2018 paper "Semantic Structure-based Unsupervised Deep Hashing" IJCAI 2018.
+This is the code for our paper: "Semantic Structure-based Unsupervised Deep Hashing" IJCAI 2018.

 Author: E. Yang, C. Deng, T. Liu, W. Liu, and D. Tao.